Zucchini Roll Ups – Simple, eye-catching appetisers made with shaved, griddled courgette. What will you fill yours with?

 I love Zucchini Roll Ups… Although depending on what part of the world you inhabit, they can also be called ‘Courgette Roll Ups’, or even Courgette/Zucchini Sushi.
 But what are they?

-Put simply, they are very thin, lengthways slices of courgette which are spread and sprinkled with filling, before being rolled up.
+Put simply, they are very thin, lengthways slices of courgette which are rolled up after being spread and sprinkled with filling.
 Sometimes the courgette is rolled raw.
 But I prefer to griddle mine, both to soften and add colour.

 They are so simple, yet look really clever and tempting.
 Perfect little appetisers for entertaining and parties… At any time of year.